longjl1/Time-to-mato/docs/settings-notes.md

 - [2025-12-12] added another note about dark mode, custom durations, or keeping the settings surface compact.

 - [2025-12-23] added another note about dark mode, custom durations, or keeping the settings surface compact.

+- [2025-12-18] added one more reminder that the timer digits should keep their own space even when the task copy grows to the limit.